Birds in Taiwan

 Traditionally, these birds have been placed in a family of their own, Zosteropidae, but recent genetic studies indicate that they are closely related to the nine remaining genera in the babbler family, Timaliidae, which was previously a true ‘waste-bin of systematics’, in which hundreds of bird species were placed.
 Today, most of these species have been moved to other families.

 The Japanese white-eye (Zosterops japonicus) is very common in the lowlands of Taiwan.
-It has a bright yellow throat, crown, and vent, while the back is olive-green and the underside greyish.
+It has a bright yellow throat, crown, and vent, whereas the back is olive-green and the underside greyish.
 This bird is also found in Japan, eastern China, Vietnam, and the Philippines, and it has been introduced to other areas, including Hawaii, where it is outcompeting native bird species, such as honeycreepers.

 Japanese white-eyes, feeding in flowers of Taiwanese cherry trees (Prunus campanulata), Taichung.
 (Photos copyright © by Kaj Halberg)

 Japanese white-eye, taking off from a flower of a silk-cotton tree (Bombax ceiba), Tunghai University Park, Taichung.
 (Photo copyright © by Kaj Halberg)

 In Ancient Egypt, the sacred ibis (Threskiornis aethiopicus) was venerated as a symbol of the god of knowledge, Thoth, which is often depicted with the head of an ibis.
 Today, the sacred ibis is a common and popular species in zoological gardens worldwide.
 It often escapes, and populations in the wild have been established in France, Italy, Spain, the Canary Islands, Florida, Taiwan, and elsewhere.
 These populations are a great threat to many other birds, which breed in colonies.
 Ibises are predators, which can ravage colonies of terns and other birds by eating their eggs and young, and they also compete for nesting sites with other birds, including cattle egrets (Bubulcus) and little egret (Egretta garzetta).

 The sacred ibis has been introduced to Taiwan and is spreading steadily.
 This picture is from Dongshi, south-western Taiwan.
 (Photo copyright © by Kaj Halberg)